hackerb9/MarkovTextAdventure/README.md

 Markov Text Adventure Analysis
 --

+# MERGED UPSTREAM

+*Do not use this repository.
+Evan has accepted the pull request with my python changes.
+Please use [his respository](https://github.com/evanmiller/MarkovTextAdventure) instead.*

+## Old README.md follows

 This is a Markov analysis of the [The Teeny Tiny Mansion](http://svn.clifford.at/handicraft/2017/tttm/README).
 Please see [Evan Miller's blog](http://www.evanmiller.org/adventure-games-and-eigenvalues.html) for the basic information on what this is supposed to do.